Getting Started With ZeroProofML

 cfg = InferenceConfig(tau_infer=1e-6, tau_train=1e-4)

-decoded, bottom_mask, gap_mask = strict_inference(P, Q, config=cfg)
+result = strict_inference(P, Q, config=cfg)

-The stable inference tuple is always:
+The stable three-field tuple is always:

-decoded: finite decoded payload when acceptedbottom_mask: authoritative reject/fallback maskgap_mask: finite but near-threshold samples wheretau_infer <= |Q| < tau_train
+decoded: finite decoded payload when acceptedbottom_mask: authoritative reject/fallback mask, withbottom_mask == fault_mask | semantic_bottom_maskgap_mask: finite but near-threshold samples wheretau_infer <= |Q| < tau_train

 gap_mask is for monitoring and conservative routing.
 It is not another kind of bottom.